ekaterinakemenova/yandex-practicum-data-analytics/ab_test_recommendation_algorithm/README.md

 ## Recommendations

-- Consider rolling out the new recommendation algorithm based on the statistically significant uplift in engagement.
+- Proceed with rolling out the new recommendation algorithm, as it delivers a statistically significant improvement in user engagement.